 Sexual harassment is a form of gender based violence that often supports and perpetuates the existence of other forms of violence, such as sexual assault.
 Sexual harassment should not be viewed as disconnected and insignificant actions, or a lesser form of violence.
 Ambivalence towards instances of sexual harassment allows a culture that does not challenge gender based violence as a whole.

 Defining Sexual HarassmentThe Northwestern University definition of sexual harassment is an unwelcome conduct of a sexual nature:

-- Submission to or rejection of such conduct is used or threatened to be used as the basis for academic or employment decisions affecting that individual; or
+- Where sexual favors are used or threatened to be used as a basis for academic or employment decisions

 - Where the conduct creates a hostile, intimidating, or offensive academic or working environment